Programs & Services

 Advocacy - Government spending for childhood cancer is less than minimal.
 Only 4% of the National Cancer Institute's budget is dedicated to childhood cancer research funding.
 Our children are worth more than 4% of the budget.
 We will keep advocating for improvements by pushing out elected officials to make changes, informing and making government officials aware of the lack of help available for children with cancer, and help the researchers that are searching for a cure.

 Our Sidekicks program is a new, innovative way of raising more awareness of childhood cancer and funds for research.
 This program is designed to help families or action groups who are passionate about funding research, offer their donors tax benefits without going through the time-consuming process of becoming a federal 501(c)3 non-profit.
-These action groups can then focus on raising funds and awareness rather than deal with the requirements of maintaining that status.

 As more Sidekicks join the program, money can be pooled with other Sidekicks to increase the amount of the grant, thus making a bigger impact in the research process.
 So for example, a $5,000 donation can be a part of a $50,000 grant, and the group raising it has now made a bigger impact than they could have with just a $5,000 gift.